Lywx/FalconEngine/README.md

 Falcon Engine
 ===
-A OpenGL 3D Graphics Engine for study and academic use.
+An OpenGL 3D Graphics Engine for study and academic use.

 Showcase
 ===